tilden/tilden.github.io/projects/timestyle.md

 ## Conclusion

-While Pebble has died a [tragic Silicon Valley accquideath](https://www.bloomberg.com/news/articles/2016-12-07/pebble-said-to-discuss-selling-software-assets-to-fitbit), the Pebble app store nonetheless continues to function, where TimeStyle has accumulated over 150,000 installs and over 9,000 "hearts"[^scouter], making it the fifth most popular watch face ever made for the Pebble.
+While Pebble has died a [tragic Silicon Valley accquideath](https://www.bloomberg.com/news/articles/2016-12-07/pebble-said-to-discuss-selling-software-assets-to-fitbit), the Pebble app store nonetheless continues to function, where TimeStyle has accumulated over 180,000 installs and over 10,000 "hearts"[^hearts], making it the fifth most popular watch face ever made for the Pebble.

 These results, I believe, indicate that my initial intuition was correct; the ideal watch face for the Pebble is a *default-looking* face coupled with a meticulous attention to detail and close attention to user feedback.
 By creating a simple, readable, and customizable watch face that matched the aesthetic of the watch, I achieved what I had set out to do: create the "default" digital watch face that I had wished my Pebble came with when I bought it.